sobaniki/GenomicExplorer/README.md

 ## For Windows OS users

 The most functions of GenomicExplorer should work in Windows OS.
+Although GenomicExplorer can work with PowerShell, I prepared the shortcut to install and start GenomicExplorer.

 Please click "install_genomicexplorer.cmd", "install_optional_R.cmd", and "run_genomicexplorer.cmd" to install and start GenomicExplorer.